Chicken Katsu Recipe

 How to Make Chicken Katsu: Step-by-Step Instructions

-Step 1: Prepare the Cabbage Slaw
+Step 1: Prepare the cabbage slaw

 In a large bowl, stir together the cabbage slaw ingredients, which include cabbage, green onions, mayonnaise, Dijon mustard, and salt and pepper.